 You can meet your body’s need for zinc by eating meats, beans, fish, fortified cereals and nuts.
-Oysters are a rich source of zinc, providing 76.7 mg in a serving of 6 oysters.
-The recommended daily allowance of zinc for a male 19 years of age and over is 11 mg, and a female the same age would need 8 mg.
-Your body has no mechanism for storing zinc, so whatever is not used is expelled from the body, and you will need a steady dietary supply to keep your body functioning well.
+Oysters are also a rich source of zinc.
+The recommended daily allowance (RDA) of zinc for a male who's 19 years of age and over is 11 mg, and a female of the same age would need 8 mg, according to the NIH Office of Dietary Supplements.
+Your body has no mechanism for storing zinc, so whatever isn't used is expelled from the body, and you'll need a steady dietary supply to keep your body functioning well.

 The B complex vitamins and vitamin C make up the water-soluble vitamins.
-Since they dissolve in water in your body, they are not stored.
-When your intake is more than your body needs for immediate use, the rest is excreted in urine.
-This means that your diet must be a continuous source of vitamins so your body has the amount you need available when it is needed.
-The exception is vitamin C, which can be stored in the adrenal gland for 3 to 4 months.
+Since they dissolve in water in your body, they are not stored — with the exception of vitamin B12, which is stored in your liver.
+When your intake is more than your body needs for immediate use, the rest is excreted in the urine.
+This means that your diet must supply a continuous source of vitamins so your body has the amount you need available when it 's needed.
+The exception is vitamin C, which can be stored in the adrenal gland for three to four months.

 The fat-soluble vitamins include vitamins A, D, E and K. These are stored in the body for various amounts of time.
 Many people who are properly nourished have a three-month supply of vitamin D stored in the body.
 Vitamin K, although supplied by some foods, can be made by the bacteria in your intestines, so your body should have a continuous supply of vitamin K in storage.
 Your body will continue to store fat-soluble vitamins until they are used; hence, it could be dangerous to take large doses of these vitamins without your doctor’s knowledge and recommendation.

 Recommended Daily Allowance